 \section{Abstract}

-We study the necessary optimality conditions for the general deterministic mean field type free-endpoint optimal control problem.
+We study necessary optimality conditions for the deterministic mean field type free-endpoint optimal control problem.
 Our study relies on the Lagrangian approach that treats the mean field type control system as a crowd of infinitely many agents who are labeled by elements of some probability space.
-Within the framework of the Lagrangian approach, we derive the Pontryagin maximum principle.
-In particular, it implies that the costate variables are also labeled by the elements of the probability space.
-Furthermore, we consider the Kantorovich and the Eulerian formalizations those describe the mean field type control system via distribution on the set of trajectories and nonlocal continuity equation respectively.
-We prove that each local minimizer in the Kantorovich or Eulerian formulation corresponds to a local minimizer within the Lagrangian approach.
+First, we derive the Pontryagin maximum principle in the Lagrangian form.
+Furthermore, we consider the Kantorovich and Eulerian formalizations which describe mean field type control systems via distributions on the set of trajectories and nonlocal continuity equation respectively.
+We prove that local minimizers in the Kantorovich or Eulerian formulations determine local minimizers within the Lagrangian approach.
 Using this, we deduce the Pontryagin maximum principle in the Kantorovich and Eulerian forms.
-To illustrate the general theory, we examine the model system of mean field type linear quadratic regulator.
-For this system, we show that the optimal strategy is determined by the linear feedback. \msccode{49N80, 49K21, 49K15, 93C25, 34K27} \keywords{mean field type control, Pontryagin maximum principle, Lagrangian approach, Kantorovich approach, Eulerian approach, Pontryagin minimum}
+To illustrate the general theory, we examine a model system of mean field type linear quadratic regulator.
+We show that the optimal strategy in this case is determined by a linear feedback. \keywords{mean field type control, Pontryagin maximum principle, Lagrangian approach, Kantorovich approach, Eulerian approach, Pontryagin minimum} \msccode{49N80, 49K21, 49K15, 93C25, 34K27}